SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

       }

-You can use this failable initializer to choose an appropriate enumeration member for each of the three known states, and to return ``nil`` for an unknown state:
+You can use this failable initializer to choose an appropriate enumeration member for the three known states, and to cause initialization to fail if the state is unknown:

 .. testcode:: failableInitializers